darasus/ai-blog/content/the-best-games-of-the-year-for-anyone-who-wants-to-have-fun.md

   a great game for people who don’t usually play sports games.
 Kirby Star Allies is a platformer, but it’s less challenging than many other games in the Kirby franchise.
 The latest Kirby game is now available on the Nintendo Switch.
+intro: >-
+  Video games can be a wonderful source of entertainment, but they can also be stressful and have the potential to negatively impact your mental health if you play them too much.
+That’s why we created this list of the best games of 2019 for anyone who wants to have fun without sacrificing their well-being.

+  If you’re looking for a game that isn’t as intense as most first-person shooters or as dark as many role-playing games, this list is for you.
+Whether you like puzzles, trivia, sports, music, or something else entirely, there’s an entry on this list for everyone who wants to have fun playing video games.

+  With so many video games out there right now it can be difficult to know which are worth your time, especially if you want a game that has less stress and more fun than most others available today.
+So if you want some great ideas of where to start on your search for the best new games out there today read on!
 ---

 ## Crash Bandicoot N. Sane Trilogy